daz4126/Nanny-State/README.md

 const update = Nanny(state,view)
 ```

+All you need to do is decide on what properties will be in the initial state, write your view template and write some even handlers and transformer functions that describe how the state should change when the user interacts with the page.

 # Extra Info

-Now that you've learnt the basics.
-Here are some extra bits of information about how Nanny State works.
+Now that you've learnt the basics of Nanny State, here are some extra options that can be passed to the `Nanny` function to give you some extra control over the settings.

 ## Before & After Functions